-A native Coloradoan, Rhonda and her husband, Ray Fallen, now live on 18 acres just outside of Emporia, Kansas.
-They brought all of their rescue animals (6 horses, 2 goats, 2 cats and 2 dogs) with them and are living in a house/barn combination that really helps give them better access to their four-legged “kids”.
-Rhonda continues to pursue her fiber art habit and her small business, Cap Rock Inspirations, LLC, has moved to Emporia, KS, with her.
+Rhonda and her husband, Ray Fallen, moved from Colorado to Kansas in the fall of 2019.
+They now live on 18 acres just outside of Emporia, Kansas.
+There, with all of their rescue animals (5 horses, 2 goats, 2 cats and a dogs), they are living in a house/barn combination that really helps give them better access to their four-legged “kids”.
+Rhonda continues to pursue her fiber art habit.
+Rhonda’s small business, Cap Rock Inspirations, LLC, moved to Emporia, KS, with her.

 Rhonda has a studio in their walkout basement where she does her creating.
 She loves fiber art, but doesn’t mind wandering to use other mediums.
-She has won awards for her art quilts and several have been published in books.
+She has won many awards for her art quilts and several have been published in books.
+Many of her fiber art pieces have been on exhibition throughout the United States and worldwide.
 Rhonda assembles her beaded décor creations there as well as designs and constructs her other artistic expressions.
 Rhonda has always loved to create things, but she started serious (but light-hearted) creating around 2004 at the urging of her husband Ray.
 His support, as well as their move to their Emporia acreage, has allowed her to explore art more fully and express herself with her creations.